BriannaLind/Workshop-Tasks/README.md

 * Ideate
 * Assign roles
 * Cooperatively set expectations and standards
     * make plan to help, upskill as needed
+    * make sure have the tools, resources, skills needed
 * Establish touch points (when group will check in)
 * Establish 'where to work'and how to communicate questions
 * Develop content